microsoft/CCF/doc/audit/python_library.rst

     :start-after: SNIPPET: import_ledger
     :lines: 1

 In this particular example, a target table is set.
 This is a public table that can be read and audited from the ledger directly.
-In this example, the target table is the well-known ``public:ccf.gov.nodes`` table that keeps track of all nodes in the network.
+In this example, the target table is the well-known ``public:ccf.gov.nodes.info`` table that keeps track of all nodes in the network.

 .. literalinclude:: ../../python/ledger_tutorial.py
     :language: py